rohit-lakhanpal/movie-collection/readme.md

 $ npm start
 ```

-You should now see a message that indicates that the app is now running.
+You should now see a message that indicates that the app is now running ..
 ```nodejs
 $ npm start